knpuniversity/symfony/knpu/ep6-security/validation-unique-entity.md

-# Validation with the UniqueEntity Validation
+# Validation with the UniqueEntity Constraint

 Registration is working, but it's missing validation.